elinor2020/Mendelian_Randomization/README.md

 Figure 1.
 Z represents the instrument variables (SNPs), U represents any confounder variables (possibly additional, unknown diseases or health-related states), X represents the exposure (TC), and Y represents the outcome (AD).
 The black “X”s show MR assumptions.
 The figure is taken from [1].

+## Methods
+The R software package, TwoSampleMR [2], is employed to perform MR on the two sample datasets.
+The summary data from the TC GWAS was imported as the exposure dataset and clumping was performed to identify and exclude SNPs in linkage disequilibrium (LD).
+The data was then pre-processed: Missing values and duplicates were deleted from this dataset, now termed “exposure.”
+The summary data from the AD GWAS was imported as the “outcome” dataset and was pre-processed in a similar way as the exposure dataset.
+The data was then harmonized and lastly, pruned (pruned duplicate summary sets).

+Sensitivity analyses were performed, using functions from the TwoSampleMR package, to check for pleiotropic bias.

+The causal effect of TC on AD was estimated by the following methods, namely, Fixed Effects Inverse Variance Weighted meta-analysis, MR- Egger, Weighted Median Estimators, and Weighted Mode Estimators.

+Lastly, a number of data visualizations were created, in order to highlight certain aspects of the causal effect analysis: a scatterplot of the SNP effects on the exposure versus the SNP effects on the outcome, a forest plot involving SNPs, a plot with leave-one-out analysis, and a funnel plot for examining heterogeneity.